 Vehicle Accidents: Most people know someone who has been injured in a motor vehicle accident.
 A car accident, motorcycle mishap, or truck collision can lead to neurological damage for the drivers and any passengers involved.
 For this reason, everyone should make sure they wear their seat belt (in cars and trucks) and helmet (on motorcycles) to protect against accidents.Treatment Options

-When a patient has suffered a brain injury, there are a number of treatment options that might be employed.
+When a patient has suffered a brain injury, some treatment options might be employed.

 Medical Therapy: Patients could be placed on a variety of different medications to help their brain injury.
-Some of the medications will be put in place to reduce the patient’s pain.
-Some might be asked to take medicines that will help control their blood pressure.
+Some of the medicines will be put in place to reduce the patient’s pain.
+Some might be asked to take drugs that will help control their blood pressure.
 Anti-inflammatories might also be used to reduce swelling.

-The patient and their family could be feeling stress from a variety of locations.
-In addition to the medical consequences of a brain injury, other issues that families might have to deal with include:
+Patients and their family could be feeling stress from a variety of locations.
+In addition to the medical consequences of brain injury, other issues that families might have to deal with include:

 Logistical Issues: When a loved one is in the hospital, it might seem like the family’s life is frozen in time.
 Unfortunately, life must go on.
 While someone is in the hospital, family members might be wondering about how to handle missed days at work.
 Kids may have trouble getting to school.
 Transportation to and from the hospital might be a problem.
 It is important to remember to ask for help when needed.

 Financial Circumstances: People often wonder how much this is going to cost.
 Unfortunately, this is often hard to pin down.
 It all depends on the patient’s insurance status, deductible, coinsurance, surgical treatment, length of stay, and follow-up issues.
-There are financial counselors who can provide help in this area.
+Some financial counselors can provide help in this area.

-Rehab Visits: Even once the patient goes home, they might have a number of rehab visits.
+Rehab Visits: Even once the patient goes home, they might have some rehab visits.
 These are important as patients attempt to return to baseline.
 Some families often wonder how the patient is going to arrive at rehab, particularly while wondering if they will ever return to work.